-4. Yes or No: Did Jesus go by the name "Jesus" during creation and Old Testament times?
+4. Did Jesus go by the name "Jesus" during creation and during Old Testament times?

-Answer: No, he wasn't called "Jesus" until he was born, but he's the same all along.
-Even if his name changed, he has always been perfect, loving, kind, faithful, and all things good.
+Answer: No, he wasn't called "Jesus" until he was born, but he's been the same all along.
+Even though his name changed, he has always been perfect, loving, kind, faithful, and all things good.
 His character never changes.